timomeh/vla/README.md

 }

 class Repo extends MyModule.Repo {
-  // repos are cached per request (`invoke`)
+  // repos are cached per request ("invoke" scope),

-  // it will only create the db pool once and reuse it
-  // through the application's whole lifetime dbPool = this.inject(DatabasePool)

-  private cache = Map<string, User>()
+  // so this map will be stateful for the current request scope private cache = Map<string, User>()

+  dbPool = this.inject(DatabasePool)

   async findById(id: string) {
     const cached = this.cache.get(id)